Teluk Intan: History

 The last major engagement during the Malayan Emergency was fought in the marshes near Teluk Intan in 1958, and ended with the surrender of the local Malayan National Liberation Army forces to government forces.

 By the early 1980s the town was the third largest town in Perak.
 Teluk Intan served as the major administrative and business settlement for smaller neighbouring towns such as Tapah, Bidor, Bagan Datuk and Hutan Melintang.
 Until the mid-1990s Sabak Bernam, a town in the neighbouring state of Selangor, also dependeded on Teluk Intan for most of their basic services.
 Even their telephone area code was registered using Perak's area code of +605 instead of +603 that is used in Selangor.
 Acute medical cases would be transferred to Teluk Intan Hospital as their hospital did not have the equipment or expertise.

 As the Perak River became shallower each year due to upstream erosion and silt deposition near Teluk Intan, the town lost its two most important roles in Perak's economy which was being an export harbour for tin and rubber and as a petroleum distribution centre for Shell Malaysia.
 This is because big oil tankers and cargo ships were no longer able to sail into the town's port.
 By the end of the 1980s, Shell Malaysia transferred their petroleum storing facilities to the coastal town of Lumut in Manjung, located 60 km from Teluk Intan.
 As the economic activity declined, it also lost its railway facilities which connected the town with Tapah and the national railway network.

 During the 1990s, economic activities in Teluk Intan continued to decline.
 This situation forced the younger generation to migrate to bigger cities such as Ipoh, Kuala Lumpur, Klang and Shah Alam in search of better jobs.
 Ironically this caused the town to suffer a shortage in labour supply especially in the agriculture sector, resulting in an increase of migrant workers from Indonesia and Bangladesh.

 With the development of a new town centre along with the completion of new coastal highway from Klang to Sabak Bernam in late 1999, Teluk Intan began to enjoy a resurgence in its economic activity.
 In April 2004, the town was made the fourth municipality (having upgraded to Municipal Council status, or Majlis Perbandaran) in Perak after Ipoh, Taiping and Manjung.

+On 13 May 2025, nine Federal Reserve Unit officers were killed and two others were critically injured in a road crash when their truck collided with a lorry transporting gravel stones on Jalan Chikus–Sungai Lampam in Teluk Intan.

 Main economic activities

 The main economic activities in Teluk Intan are oil palm cultivation and palm oil production.
 Many plantations around Teluk Intan are owned by big corporations such as Sime Darby and United Plantations (UP).

 There are some other industries in Teluk Intan including shipbuilding and the textile industry.
 Shopping centres, modern cinema, shops, and educational institutions also bring many people to Teluk Intan weekly.
+Currently, the tourism industry is also booming in this small city.